microsoft/ADBench/docs/JacobianCheck.md

 It is still unfeasible to compute the complete gradients for large GMM problems using finite differences, so we compute only parts of them, and compare them to the corresponding parts of the gradients computed by `Manual`.
 This is done by a separate utility - `src/cpp/utils/finitePartialGmm`.

-The script `ADBench/compare-manvfinite.ps1` computes all the Jacobians using `Manual` and `Finite` modules (except GMM, see above) and outputs (alongside said Jacobians) a log, containing the following statistics for each pait of the Jacobians:
+The script `ADBench/compare-manvfinite.ps1` computes all the Jacobians using `Manual` and `Finite` modules (except GMM, see above) and outputs (alongside said Jacobians) a log, containing the following statistics for each pair of the Jacobians:
 - Whether or not the Jacobians have different shapes
 - Whether or not one of the Jacobians failed to parse
 - Maximum encountered difference (1) between the corresponding elements of the Jacobians